Acquired hypothalamic obesity

 Acquired HO has an underlying pathophysiology that distinguishes it from general obesity.1,2,4

-The melanocortin-4 receptor (MC4R) pathway regulates hunger, satiety, and energy balance.10–12
+The melanocortin-4 receptor (MC4R) pathway regulates energy balance and weight.10–12

 POMC=Proopiomelanocortin